Server Upgrades

 Remember to always make a backup copy of your config file before upgrading and after upgrading, just in case changes are made by the upgrade!

 From time to time, the schema of the configuration file may evolve with newer versions.
 When a newer version of Velociraptor encounters an older configuration file, it attempts to upgrade the configuration file to the latest version.
-This happens automatically and it is usually a seamless process.
+This happens automatically and is usually a seamless process.

 During the installation package preparation the upgraded config file is embedded into the server package so you will receive an upgraded configuration file installed to the /etc/ directory.
 You can see the version that wrote the configuration file in the version section of the configuration file.